-AT command AT^SLCK provides the "Facility lock" function as described for AT command AT+CLCK defined in GSM 07.07.
+AT^SLCK provides the "Facility lock" function as defined for the GSM 07.07 command AT+CLCK.
+The command can be used to lock, unlock or interrogate a network or ME <facility>.

-It is identical in every respect to AT+CLCK, except that the command syntax and response prefix is "^SLCK" instead of "+CLCK".
+AT^SLCK is, in every respect, identical with AT+CLCK, except that the command syntax and response prefix is "^SLCK" instead of "+CLCK".
+For further details please refer to AT+CLCK.

-Use this command to lock, unlock or interrogate a network or ME <facility>.
 The command can be aborted when network facilities are being set or interrogated.